Domkloster 3, 50667 Köln

 In 1996, Cologne cathedral was recognized as world heritage monument.

-For this tour a registration is not required/This tour does not require registration.
+For this tour a registration is not required.
 The tour lasts 45 minutes approx.

 Adults: € 8,00 Children and Students: € 6,00